 How should leaders in global organizations go about meeting the multiple demands of a complex global stakeholder environment?
-This book explores the dilemmas, paradoxes, and opportunities that leaders in global organizations of all types confront daily and addresses how managers can and should think about and approach these complex issues in responsible and productive ways.
+This book explores the dilemmas, paradoxes, and opportunities that leaders in global organizations of all types encounter daily and addresses how managers can and should think about and approach these complex issues in responsible and productive ways.

-This book will be of interest to students and scholars across business, management and the social sciences more broadly.
+This book will be of interest to students and scholars across business, management, and the social sciences more broadly.

 Introduction: why we study Responsible Global Leadership?;